-For Lakes\cci, LIC CDRP V1.0 is generated from a threshold-based retrieval algorithm using MODIS Terra/Aqua Atmospherically Corrected Surface Reflectance 5-Min L2 Swath (MOD09/MYD09), Collection 6, as primary data input.
-Lakes\cci LIC is a gridded product where cells are assigned one of four possible labels: water, ice, or bad (case where a retrieval was not possible due to poor data quality).
+For Lakes_cci, LIC CDRP V2.0 is generated from a threshold-based retrieval algorithm using MODIS Terra/Aqua Calibrated Radiance 5-Min L1B Swath (MOD02/MYD02), Collection 6.1, as primary data input.
+Lakes_cci LIC is a gridded product where cells are assigned one of four possible labels: water, ice, or bad (case where a retrieval was not possible due to poor data quality).

-Validation of the Lakes\cci LIC product was performed via computation of confusion matrices built on independent statistical validation.
-Reference data for validation of class labels (water, ice, cloud) were collected from 17 lakes in Europe and North America over three ice seasons (2002-2003, 2009-2010, 2016-2017) through visual interpretation of the false color composite surface reflectance images (MOD09/MYD09) by skilled ice analysts.
-The reference data also served to validate lake ice/water/cloud retrievals contained in NASA's MODIS Terra/Aqua Snow Cover products (MOD10/MYD10), which were then compared to those from Lakes\cci LIC.
+Validation of the Lakes_cci LIC product was performed via computation of confusion matrices built on independent statistical validation.
+Reference data for validation of class labels (water, ice, cloud) were collected from three dataset of samples collected through visual interpretation of the false color composite surface reflectance images (MOD02/MYD02) by skilled ice analysts.
+The reference data also served to validate lake ice/water/cloud retrievals contained in NASA's MODIS Terra/Aqua Snow Cover products (MOD10/MYD10), which were then compared to those from Lakes_cci LIC.

-Results show that the retrieval algorithm implemented for Lakes\cci LIC production outperforms NASA's Snowmap algorithm, attaining an overall accuracy (FU and BU periods combined) of 95.54% compared to 87.09%.
-Retrieval accuracies are also found to be more consistent between classes and also ice periods for the Lakes\cci algorithm (BU: 14% and FU: 22% higher accuracy than NASA's Snowmap algorithm), in addition to better capturing the spatial distribution of cloud cover compared to the MODIS Snow Cover (MYD10/MOD10).
-Individual class accuracies are all above 90% (errors less than 10%) for LIC CDRP V1.0 (ice: 91.71%, water: 98.85%, cloud: 95.63%) which meet uncertainty requirements of 10% set by GCOS for LIC ECV (see E3UB document for details on determination of errors and uncertainty in LIC product).
+Results show that the retrieval algorithm (RF) implemented for Lakes_cci LIC production provides robust classification of lake ice cover.
+Retrieval accuracies are also found to be more consistent between classes and also ice periods for the Lakes_cci algorithm.
+Moreover, RF also produced comparable classification results from MODIS Terra and Aqua.
+Individual class accuracies are all above 90% (errors less than 10%) for LIC CDRP V2.0 which meet uncertainty requirements of 10% set by GCOS for LIC ECV (see E3UB document for details on determination of errors and uncertainty in LIC product).
+Additionally, according to visual inspection, compared to NASA's MODIS snow cover product (MYD10/MOD10), the Lakes_cci LIC product performs more accurately in several difficult classification cases illustrated in section 5.4.

-Further assessment of the Lakes\cci LIC product and its comparison with other products is planned in the future.
-This includes comparison with: 1) nearshore in situ ice/open water observations if such observations are available for any of the 120 lakes forming ice cover in LIC CDRP V1.0 release (TBD); 2) NOAA's Interactive Multisensor Snow and Ice Mapping System (IMS) daily 1 km global product (available since December 2014); 3) daily ice charts of the Great Lakes produce by the North American Ice Service; and 4) weekly ice fraction product from the Canadian Ice Service.
-Ice cover observations from these various sources will also be valuable for assessing the quality of LIC CDRP V2.0 prior to its release.
+Further assessment of the Lakes_cci LIC product and its comparison with ice products other than NASA's MOD10/MYD10 is planned in the future.
+This includes comparison with: 1) nearshore in situ ice/open water observations if such observations are available for any of the 2024 lakes forming ice cover in LIC CDRP V2.0 release; 2) NOAA's Interactive Multisensor Snow and Ice Mapping System (IMS) daily 1 km global product (available since December 2014); 3) daily ice charts of the Great Lakes produce by the North American Ice Service; and 4) weekly ice fraction product from the Canadian Ice Service.
+Ice cover observations from these various sources will also be valuable for further assessing the quality of LIC CDRP V2.0 following its release.